-The Physical Therapy program through Northern Arizona University allows you to study in downtown Phoenix, the Valley of the Sun.
+The Physician Assistant program through Northern Arizona University allows you to study in downtown Phoenix, the Valley of the Sun.

 If you like warm weather, laid back lifestyles, and a city atmosphere, then Phoenix is right for you.

-Downtown Phoenix is where all the action happens—sports games, theater, art walks, concerts, and a vibrant nightlife.
+Downtown Phoenix is where all the action happens—sports games, theatre, art walks, concerts, and a vibrant nightlife.

 Valley of opportunity

 Phoenix provides opportunities for research and studies in one of the fastest growing cities in the U.S.

 Your first year of the program will be conducted at the new Phoenix Biomedical Campus in downtown Phoenix.

 Part of the Arizona Biomedical Collaborative, the Phoenix Biomedical Campus is a 30-acre medical and bioscience campus right in the metropolitan area of downtown Phoenix.
 The campus is still in construction, but when complete, it will boast more than six million square feet of research, academic, and clinical facilities.

 The Biomedical Campus will attract high-caliber researchers, doctors, and doctorally prepared faculty ready to educate you and provide real-world experience.
 Not only will there be reputable educators, but the facilities alone will provide great opportunities for professional growth.

 - The Translational Genomics Research Institute (TGen) and the International Genomics Consortium (IGC) headquarters opened in December 2004 in a six-story, 170,000 square foot laboratory and research facility that focuses on genetic investigation.